Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

     stp(v6, v7, x9, 32, q)

 That means, in our main loop we would calculate 16 squared elements in one iteration.
-If there were no iterations left, we had to look, if there would be a remainder:
+If there were no iterations left, we had to check if there would be a remainder:

 .. code:: cpp